shiinamiyuki/miyuki-renderer/README.md

 Goal: a high performance pbrt-style renderer.
 Using Embree for accelerated ray-primitive intersection.

+Although this is a CPU-only renderer, utilizing state-of-art rendering methods you can always get a nice image in around 5-10 minutes.

 ## How to build

 Dependencies: Embree 3.0, boost filesystem(not required when on non-Windows).